 Unfortunately, McBain’s career as an author came to a halt in the 1980s.
 After the death of her father in 1985, McBain seemingly retired from writing and the public sphere.

-However, there were reports in Romantic Times from the late 1980s to the mid-1990s that McBain had completed or was working on another novel.
+There were reports in Romantic Times from the late 1980s to the mid-1990s that hinted at a comeback and stated that McBain had completed another novel.
+Other reports claimed she was working on one to publish sometime in the near future.

-As some authors from the golden age of romance are re-releasing their backlists on e-format and/or producing new work, there may be one or two unpublished Laurie McBain manuscripts somewhere, waiting to be disseminated to the public.
+Many authors from the golden age of romance are rereleasing their blacklists in e-book format to reach a new audience of young readers.
+Other writers are producing new work, often the first in decades.
+It’s possible there are one or two unpublished Laurie McBain manuscripts.
+They may be somewhere, waiting to be disseminated to the public.

 Keep your fingers crossed, as there’s no harm in hoping just for that.